 - Design and develop institutional capabilities that develop Māori learner-centred systems, thereby increasing Māori student success.

-The research will be grounded in Action Research and informed by Kaupapa Māori methodology that will include both quantitative and qualitative data collection.
+The research was grounded in Action Research and informed by Kaupapa Māori methodology that included both quantitative and qualitative data collection.

 - A systemic review of internal tertiary processes

 - Co-design and evaluation of a sample curriculum - one multifaceted programme of study with Kura Kaupapa Māori

 - Interviews with students, staff and Kura Kaupapa Māori whānau

 - Student success (by assessment, course participation and course completion)

 Tepora EmeryToi Ohomai

 Venus IhakaraKura Kaupapa Consultant